codio-c5/C5-Development/.guides/content/Digital-Certificates--757a.md

 Note that this digital certificate specifies:
  - The owner's name
  - The owner's public key
- - The digital signature (serial number)of the owner
+ - The digital signature of the owner
  - Validity period
  - Algorithms used